History, tourist information, and nearby accommodation

 North Glen Sannox Waterfall Walk - 6.2 miles (Countryside)

 Auchencar Druid Standing Stone - 7.2 miles (Prehistoric Site)

 Carradale Network Heritage Centre - 7.9 miles (Museum)

 Auchagallon Stone Circle - 8.3 miles (Prehistoric Site)

-Nearest Accommodation to Lochranza:
+Nearest Holiday Cottages to Lochranza:

 Nearby accommodation is calculated 'as the crow flies' from Lochranza.
 'Nearest' may involve a long drive up and down glens or, if you are near the coast, may include a ferry ride!
 Please check the property map to make sure the location is right for you.